How Styx Crafted ‘Paradise Theatre’ Into Their Only No. 1 Album

 "We got away with it, which is real rewarding," Shaw said.
 "All of us love the theater, like Broadway — I like all it encompasses.
 I love being taken in, being drawn into it and believing everything, and the technical aspect — being able to do so much with so little.
 We're trying to go further and further into that — not to hang ourselves by the neck; we'd still like to keep an audience — but I think we'd like to get even more daring and progressive and involve a little bit of a risk."

 Shaw's prediction would prove prophetic, although the results weren't the unifying success Styx enjoyed with Paradise Theatre.
 When they returned in 1983 with their next effort, Kilroy Was Here, DeYoung's theatrical vision for the band provoked a split with Shaw, who quit prior to the release of the 1984 live collection Caught in the Act.
 For the remainder of the decade, the band slumbered through a lengthy hiatus.

-Styx have been through a number of lineup changes in the years since, and following DeYoung’s eventual ouster in 1999, they’ve mainly concentrated on live performance.
-Aside from the arguable creative apogee of the group’s classic incarnation, Paradise Theatre remains the band’s sole No. 1 album — and an evident source of lingering fond memories for DeYoung, who restaged its tour for a DVD release in 2013.
+Styx went through a number of lineup changes after finally reconvening, and following DeYoung's eventual ouster in 1999, they've mainly concentrated on live performance.
+Aside from arguably representing the creative apogee of this group's classic incarnation, Paradise Theatre also remains Styx's sole No. 1 album — and an evident source of lingering fond memories for DeYoung, who restaged its tour for a DVD release in 2013.